 We are very selective when it comes to purchasing toys.
 These rainbow sound blocks are ideal for little one’s entertainment, they are fun to build with and experiment, especially when playing with sun light that comes through the coloured parts leaving beautiful color shadows.

 From my personal experience, infants and 1,5 year olds take some time to warm up to the idea of getting their little fingers dirty in paint.
 However, sensory stimulation and free play with natural parts and paint is a great combination that promotes child’s perception of different colours around them.

 This was another way to encourage my little guy to get his fingers to do some work – squeezing a sponge into a bowl.
 This activity is a great first step towards practical life experiences.
 Little fingers gain greater strength, the child learns to squeeze water into the bowl in oppose of getting it everywhere.
 I even didn’t have to show him to clean spills, he automatically started cleaning on his own since he saw me do it many times.
 I used coloured water to make it easier for him to see the spills.

 This activity below is also pretty much child-driven discovery.
 It creates perfect opportunity to extend their ability to concentrate!
 It is also wonderful for development of their fine motor skills.

 I shared with you my personal observations of children and level of their capabilities at the age from 12 – 18 months.
 There are several principles we can follow to facilitate the development of the individual, personality with strong physical and emotional health – make their environment safe, engaging, stimulating, simple, beautiful.
-Create environment that promotes independence, allows space and time to discover and explore at their own pace, move freely, concentrate without interruptions, and keeps their little fingers busy.Thank you for visiting and Happy Montessori!
-Please note: this post may contain affiliate links to products I use and recommend.
+Create environment that promotes independence, allows space and time to discover and explore at their own pace, move freely, concentrate without interruptions, and keeps their little fingers busy.Thank you for visiting!
+Please note, this post may contain affiliate links to products I use or recommend.